RichardRoda/closeit/README.md

 **Example 12: Process and Conditionally Throw Close Exceptions**

 This example shows how to process a close exception with a `Predicate`, and then have it conditionally re-thrown when the predicate returns `true`.
-Unlike the previous examples, this is available on all of the CloseIt interfaces (`CloseIt0` - `CloseIt5`).
+This is available on all of the CloseIt interfaces (`CloseIt0` - `CloseIt5`).
 In this example, after logging, the exception is rethrown if it is a `CommunicationException` or a `ServiceUnavailableException`.

 ```java
 import com.github.richardroda.util.closeit.*;